The juvenile Batten disease gene and its protein

 How do we figure out what CLN3 protein does?
 More importantly, how do we fix the problems that occur when functional CLN3 protein is missing?

-University-based researchers are hard at work using the latest molecular techniques and animal models to 1) confirm the functions of CLN3 protein, 2) identify which CLN3 protein functions are most critical to the cell’s overall health and functioning, and 3) identify ways to fix the earliest and most damaging effects of the loss of CLN3 protein.
-At the same time, scientists practicing clinical and translational research in the pharmaceutical sector are working to transform these discoveries into treatments for Batten disease.
-It is estimated that it takes an average of $1.3 billion and 12 years to turn a discovery into medicine to treat a disease.
-4, 5, 6 To see an animation of our strategic path toward a cure, click here.
-To watch our latest webinar, click here.
-To see a list of specific research investments, see our research pages.
+University-based researchers are hard at work using a variety of state-of-the-art techniques and animal models to 1) pinpoint the function(s) of the CLN3 protein, 2) prioritize which CLN3 protein functions are most critical to the cell’s overall health and proper function, and 3) pair their findings and expertise with pharmaceutical scientists to develop therapeutic approaches to prevent the earliest and most damaging effects of the loss of CLN3 protein – a process estimated to take an average of $1.3 billion and 12 years to reach New Drug Approval to treat disease.4 To see an animation of our strategic path toward a cure, click here.
+To learn about the State of therapeutic development in CLN3 disease, click here.